BazzahN/Stable-Marriage-cpp/README.md

 # Stable-Marriage-cpp
-Contains my solutions to the C++ assignment; translating the IS_STABLE and the fundamental algorithm from python to C++.
+This repository contains all my solutions to the C++ assignment.
+I also include brief descriptions on how to run the code for each of the tasks.

 ## Task 1